Originally published 10-6-2020.

 Benefits of solar for portable ham radio operations

-Traditionally, operators deploying with lead-acid batteries would carry “enough” battery storage to last them the day.
+Traditionally, operators deploying lead-acid batteries would carry “enough” battery storage to last the day.
 Unfortunately, there wasn’t a man-portable way to recharge that pack in the field if there was a greater demand for their energy supply.

 Developing your power budget

 How much power you use depends on how often you transmit vs. receive.

 This number can be determined using an inline amp meter.
 Measure for a day how much power you are consuming.
 Remember to consider what kind of communication you are doing (narrowband/wideband).